Linear Bounds between Contraction Coefficients for $f$-Divergences: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{trong} data processing inequalities for Kullback-Leibler divergence (KL divergence or relative entropy) and mutual information \cite{AhlswedeGacsHypercontraction, ErkipCover, RenyiCorrHypercontractivity, HypercontractivityBooleanFunc, NoninteractiveSimulations}, and more generally (Csisz\'{a}r) $f$-divergences \cite{ContractionCoefficients,GraphSDPI,SDPIandSobolevInequalities}, have been studied extensively in various contexts in information theory.
-They are obtained by tightening traditional data processing inequalities using distribution dependent constants known as contraction coefficients.
-In this paper, we bound contraction coefficients corresponding to KL divergence and certain other special $f$-divergences using the contraction coefficient for $\chi^2$-divergence.
-Such bounds can be construed as comparisons between different formulations of a certain statistical learning problem, because contraction coefficients turn out to serve as convenient variational representations of the problem.
-In the remainder of this section, we will introduce contraction coefficients and their many properties, and elucidate the aforementioned problem with its relation to contraction coefficients.
+Strong data processing inequalities for Kullback-Leibler divergence (KL divergence or relative entropy) and mutual information \cite{AhlswedeGacsHypercontraction, ErkipCover, RenyiCorrHypercontractivity, HypercontractivityBooleanFunc, NoninteractiveSimulations}, and more generally (Csisz\'{a}r) $f$-divergences \cite{ContractionCoefficients,GraphSDPI,SDPIandSobolevInequalities}, have been studied extensively in various contexts in information theory.
+They are obtained by tightening traditional data processing inequalities using distribution dependent constants known as ``contraction coefficients.''
+Contraction coefficients for $f$-divergences come in two flavors: those pertaining to source-channel pairs, and those pertaining only to channels.
+The broad goal of this paper is to study various inequalities and equalities between contraction coefficients in both settings.
+In the source-channel pair setting, we will primarily establish general bounds on contraction coefficients for certain classes of $f$-divergences, as well as specific bounds on the contraction coefficient for KL divergence, in terms of the contraction coefficient for $\chi^2$-divergence (or squared Hirschfeld-Gebelein-R\'{e}nyi maximal correlation).
+On the other hand, in the channel only setting, we will prove an appropriate generalization of the well-known result that the contraction coefficient for KL divergence is equal to the contraction coefficient for any $f$-divergence with non-linear operator convex $f$ \cite{ChoiRuskaiSeneta1994}.